You are missing 20% of your website data with GA4

 We ran the numbers to see how big the data gap is.

-The results: 20% lost data with Google Analytics
+The results: A 20% data gap

 Hebban is a Dutch media production company and publisher.
 Like most online media companies, it relies heavily on accurate data to serve the audience and generate revenue.